 Bay Dreams South is taking place in Nelson on 5 January 2021.
 It is the sister festival to Bay Dreams North in Tauranga, which takes place on 3 January 2021.
-It will be held at Rutherford Park and Trafalgar Centre and is R18.
-There is also a pre-party on 4 January 2021.
+It will be held at Trafalgar Centre and Rutherford Park and is R18.
+There is also a Pre-party on 4 January 2021.

 The majority age range is 18-25 years old, although there are increasing numbers of people coming who are in their 30s and 40s too.

-Most people are expected to arrive into Nelson on 3 January, and leave on 6 January, but reports from accommodation providers show that plenty of people are planning to stay and enjoy Nelson this New Year’s Eve, remaining in the region for around a week.
+Most people are expected to arrive into Nelson on 3 January, and leave on 6 January, but reports from accommodation providers show that plenty of people arrive early and enjoy Nelson's New Year's Eve celebrations and remain in the region for around a week after the event.

 What time does the Festival start?

 The event starts at 11am on 5 January, so queues are expected to start from around 9am for the most eager ticket holders.
-The final acts will finish around 10.45pm and most ticket holders will be out of Trafalgar Park by 11pm.
+The final acts will finish around 10.45pm and most ticket holders will be out of Trafalgar Centre and Rutherford Park by 11pm.

 There is a pre-party being held at the Trafalgar Centre on 4 January which will run from 8pm and go until 2am the following morning.

 Keeping yourself hydrated is important at an all-day festival – you can take empty clear plastic bottles (that can be recycled) for water.
 You will not be allowed entry to the festival with other drinking bottles or canisters.